 Forty five minutes later and we were back in our lounges waiting to be taken to the massage portion of our package.
 I settled in more this time and felt relaxed as a sipped my spa water and waited.
 A short while later we were on our way to the massages where we 100% bliss-ed out for the next 80 minutes.

 We left the spa completely relaxed and ready for happy hour!
 There was a place with good reviews within walking distance called Chart House.
 We ordered drinks (more wine for me and another Manhattan for Mike) and split coconut shrimp and a trio of hummus.
 I joke that my blood might actually have hummus in it with the amount I consume.
 I #love hummus and this batch did not disappoint.
-There were scoops of regular, edamame and roasted red bell pepper hummus served with pita and fried plantain chips.
+There were scoops of regular, edamame, and roasted red bell pepper hummus served with pita and fried plantain chips.
 I was a little hesitant about the plantain chips at first but they turned out to be really good with the hummus.

 After getting my fix of chickpeas and tahini we took a Uber to Pacific Grove for dinner at a place called Jeninni Kitchen and Wine Bar.
 This place was a gem and I’m so happy we found it.
 Mike and I are a bit of atmosphere snobs, judging a eatery equally on the quality of the food and the ambiance of the restaurant.
 This place was trendy with a good selection of food and drinks.
 I ordered the chicken mac and cheese and Mike got a lamb burger with eggplant fries.
-Both dishes tasted fresh and were delicious.
+Both dishes tasted fresh and delicious.

-After dinner we went back to the fire pit outside our hotel for a nightcap and then took a stroll down to Cannery Row (where there is already a Christmas tree up – too early!).
+After dinner, we went back to the fire pit outside our hotel for a nightcap and then took a stroll down to Cannery Row (where there is already a Christmas tree up – too early!).
 We stopped at The C Restaurant + Bar to split a hot chocolate, which might have been a mistake because we both ended up feeling terrible after!
 (I should mention that we had previously been here after a bike ride and shared AMAZING appetizers so, I would still recommend this place if you’re in Monterey.)

-This morning we woke up and Mike still wasn’t feeling well so we packed our things, checked out and walked to CVS for cough drops and theraflu.
+On Sunday we woke up and Mike still wasn’t feeling well so we packed our things, checked out and walked to CVS for cough drops and theraflu.
 Having only had tea for breakfast, we were pretty hungry and stopped at Cannery Row Brewing Company for lunch but I wasn’t very impressed with the food (or possibly just wasn’t in the mood for pub style food).

 Before we headed home (70 miles at 55mph on a spare!) we stopped back at the cafe for an iced latte (for me) and hot water (for theraflu for Mike).
-Today was another gorgeous day in Monterey and having a coffee by the ocean was the perfect ending to the weekend.
+It was another gorgeous day in Monterey and having a coffee by the ocean was the perfect ending to the weekend.
 There really is something about being near the ocean, isn’t there?